marcusoftnet/ypkbksite/README.md

 * Administration Lain-lain
 * Administration Blog

-* Use hospital data on the site
 * Use clinic data on the site
 * Use lain-lain texts on the site
 * Use blog data on the site

 ## Fix
+* Set the app name of the site when doing Add to homescreen

 ## Doing (2)
+* Use hospital data on the site

+## Done
 * make favicon for ypkbk

-## Done
 * Set up github
 	* Deny
 	* Org for YPKBK